There were only three things that kept me going through college; my friends, girlfriend, and trusty laptop.

 As we reach closer toward the end of my list of best HP laptops for college students, you’ll notice that I am focusing more on 10th-gen HP machines.
 Well, that’s because I believe laptops are something that people don’t upgrade as often as they do their smartphones.
 So, why not invest in something that can last you at least half a decade if not more.
 Hence, I am suggesting more 10th-generation laptops.

 And this HP Pavillion is also reminiscent of that.
 Specs-wise, this laptop is just as much of a beast as you’d expect a 10th-gen machine to be.
 It carries the processing power of the 1035G1 Core i5 supported by DDR4 SDRAM with 8 GB capacity.
 Almost infinite storage space with 1 TB of onboard SSD storage.
+This machine comes with an external mouse.

 A 15.6-inch display with HP’s Brightview micro-edge technology and multi-finger touch support perfectly complement the visual representation of all your data and media.
 A chiclet styled full-sized keyboard makes typing on this iteration of Pavillion laptops a breeze.
 Right under the keyboard sits a glass trackpad that’s just okay at best.